kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Enhanced view building experience by using styles

+### PublishedAt
+2020-12-11T15:43:44Z

-### PublishedAt: 2020-12-11T15:43:44Z
+### Tags

-### Tags: ['IBM', 'Engineering Insights', 'styles in ENI', 'create a style', 'edit a style', 'overwrite a style', 'managing style', 'refresh style', 'import a style', 'export a style', 'move or copy a style', 'change style of a view', 'sharing a style', 'manage co-owner of the style', 'create a view by using existing style']
+['IBM', 'Engineering Insights', 'styles in ENI', 'create a style', 'edit a style', 'overwrite a style', 'managing style', 'refresh style', 'import a style', 'export a style', 'move or copy a style', 'change style of a view', 'sharing a style', 'manage co-owner of the style', 'create a view by using existing style']

-### Description:
+### Description
 View authors can now save the node definitions as a style and use that style across the views.
 The view authors can use the style to create a view faster and reduce the time required to format each node.
 Learn how to use the style across view.